 This course explores a variety of assessment tools for the evaluation of reading abilities.
 It examines the construction of classroom tests, published tests and the development of instructional objectives.
-Emphasis is placed on the ability to construct and select tests that would provide valid measures of instructional objectives.
-Prerequisite/s: RED 570, RED 554, RED 500.
+Emphasis is placed on the ability to construct, select, and interpret tests that would provide valid measures of instructional objectives.
+Prerequisite/s: RED 554, RED555, and RED 570